Jonathunky/everycase/pages/index.md

 And you kept wondering.
 Shouldn't there be at least one resource about device cases manufactured by Apple?
 Like that [Pink Citrus Leather Sleeve](Late_2020/sleeve/Pink_Citrus) you slide your iPhone 12 mini into every day?
 Or that [Peony Pink Leather Case](Late_2018/Peony_Pink/iphone_xs_leather) on your iPhone Xs, which you're still using as a backup because not all carriers support eSIM Quick Transfer, and you cannot just go to a carrier for a replacement SIM because it's kinda located on the other side of the planet?

+A website designed for people who have never lost a thing in their life but still bought an AirTag 4-pack and a bunch of accessories for it just to show off their love for Wisteria?

+Yeah.
 Same with me, mate.
 Same with me.

 So, I've decided to never wonder again and to build such website.
 Problem solved now.